 - Frank Fernandez – VP for Community Development, Arthur M. Blank Family Foundation

 GSP leaders met to focus on vision, values, mission, and core strategic work.
-GSP’s plan for the next several years is under development, based on all of the good thinking at this retreat.
-For more information about the content and outcomes of this retreat, write to SouthernProgress@nfg.org.
+GSP’s plan for the next several years was developed based on all of the good thinking at this retreat.

 After Alabama: Immigration Legislation and Community Response in the Changing South | Webinar | March 2012

 In March 2012, GSP sponsored a webinar on immigration policy and organizing in the South, in partnership with the NFG Working Group on Labor and Community Partnerships, PIP, GCIR, FCCP, and Interfaith Funders.
 Chris Kromm with the Institute for Southern Studies provided the demographic and political context.
 Cathy Montoya, then Senior Field Program Manager with the Leadership Conference on Civic and Human Rights provided an overview of the status of immigration policy and related advocacy in the South, and Kathy Sykes, Lead Organizer with the Mississippi Immigrant Rights Alliance grounded us in what a successful campaign in a Southern state can and should look like (i.e., long term, multi-racial, connected to the faith community, connected to labor).

 Click here for the audio recording of this webinar.

-GSP followed this event in April 2012 with a teleconference, Funder Strategy on Immigration Policy in the South, to focus on strategy sharing among funders interested in doing more in the region on this issue.
+GSP followed this in April 2012 with a teleconference, Funder Strategy on Immigration Policy in the South, to focus on strategy sharing among funders interested in doing more in the region on this issue.

 Grantmakers for Southern Progress (formerly the Southern Organizing Working Group) hosted an orientation and update session for current and prospective Working Group members, and kicked-off their Southern Social Justice Dialogue Series in a pre-session convening at the 2011 NFG Annual Conference.